velartrill/velartrill.github.io/orig/spirals/prisoner-of-war/breach.md

 "I'm not asking to be reinstated.
 That wouldn't be good for the chain of command anyway.
 I'm asking to serve under you, temporarily."

 Nishvir glances at Vasuen, then turns on his handset.
-"Put through to Mirian."
+"Put me through to Mirian."

 *"Yes, sir."*

-"Miri, is there any immediate physical risk to Savren-*roshlas'* health if she walks around outside for a bit?"
+"Miri, is there any immediate physical risk to Savren-*ravlas'* health if she walks around outside for a bit?"

 *"The only risk that comes to mind is rapid lead impaction,"* the surgeon admits grudgingly. *"But she's not remotely combat-ready."*